GrayAreaorg/Summer-Immersive-2014/README.md

 ## Instructors
 > ![](img/sa.jpg)
 ###[Shawn Allen](http://stamen.com/studio/shawn)
-Shawn Allen is a Stamen partner and advisor.
+Shawn Allen is a Stamen advisor.
 In his former role as Interaction Director, he facilitated communication between Stamen’s design and technology teams and directed the design and implementation of interactive projects.
 He teaches and consults journalists, policymakers, and the public sector on